Saudades massacre: Stabbing

-At around 10:00 AM on Tuesday, 4 May 2021, Fabiano Kipper Mai, an 18-year-old youth with no criminal history, rode his bicycle to the Pro-Childhood Aquarela daycare center in downtown Saudades.
+At around 9:50 BRT on Tuesday, 4 May 2021, Fabiano Kipper Mai, an 18-year-old youth with no criminal history, rode his bicycle to the Pro-Childhood Aquarela daycare center in downtown Saudades.
 Upon entering the daycare, he began by attacking a 30-year-old teacher who, although injured, ran into a room where four children and a school employee were, in an attempt to warn her of the danger.
 Fabiano Mai then attacked the children who were in the room and the employee.
 Two girls under the age of two and the teacher who suffered the initial attack died on the spot.
 Another child and the staff member later died in the hospital.

 When the city's education secretary, Gisela Hermann, received a call reporting the case, she went to the scene and described what she saw: "We got there, a scene of terror.
 I managed to get into the school.
 There was a guy lying on the floor, but still alive, and also a dead teacher and child.
 The room was closed, they didn't let us in".

 Female employees hid the children when the killer began the attack.

 The Chapecó regional delegate, Ricardo Newton Casagrande, said that the young man entered the place and hit the victims with a katana.

-Fabiano Mai was arrested on the spot and taken in serious condition to a hospital in the neighboring city of Pinhalzinho, after trying to commit suicide by stabbing himself with a katana.
+Fabiano Mai was arrested on the spot and taken in serious condition to a hospital in the neighboring city of Pinhalzinho, after trying to commit suicide by stabbing himself with the katana.

+Legal proceedings

+On 14 May 2021, following a week of investigation, the Civil Police of Brazil declared his motive as a "general hatred" against humans.
+It was also discovered that he tried to buy firearms in different ways before acquiring his melee weapon, five days before the crime.

+On 25 November 2021, whilst being held in custody at the Chapecó Regional Prison awaiting trial and sentencing, Judge Caio Lemgruber Taborda signed an order for the transfer of Fabiano to the Hospital de Custódia, in Florianópolis.
+The decision was taken based on the official expert's report, which found that Fabiano suffers from undifferentiated schizophrenia and needs immediate treatment.
+The court also questioned whether the prison had the ability to treat his condition.
+However, a previous report found that the Fabiano had full mental capacity to understand the criminal nature of his act.

+On 10 August 2023, Fabiano Kipper Mai was sentenced to 329 years and 4 months in prison, the judge also ruled that Fabiano should pay each of his victims including those killed, the injured child and 14 others for attempted murder.